adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 I = \left[\begin{matrix} i_{xx} & 0 & 0 \\ 0 & i_{yy} & 0 \\ 0 & 0 & i_{zz} \end{matrix}\right] \tag{12}
 $$

-The $$-\boldsymbol\omega \times (I\boldsymbol\omega)$$ term is what you pay for writing the equation in a rotating frame rather than an inertial one.
-Nothing external produces it, and it is where the nonlinearity and the coupling between axes come from.
+The $$-\boldsymbol\omega \times (I\boldsymbol\omega)$$ term appears because the equation is written in a rotating frame instead of an inertial one.
+No external effect produces it, and it carries the nonlinearity and the coupling between the three axes.

 ## Expanded, in scalars